OpenHexa, Bluesquare’s new Data Integration Platform

 We often hear about the scarcity of health data coming from low resource countries.
-However, in the last decade, we at Bluesquare have experienced a significant increase in the volume of data being collected through the expansion of software solutions such as DHIS2.
+However, in the last decade, we at Bluesquare have experienced a significant increase in the volume of data collected through the expansion of software solutions such as DHIS2.

 To help solve this problem, Bluesquare is proud to introduce OpenHexa, our open-source data integration platform targeted at health data professionals.